codewithkyle/munched/readme.md

 # Boilerplate

-A Blazor PWA boilerplate built using Lumen and Redis.
+A PWA boilerplate built using Blazor, Lumen, and Redis.